 - Pumpkin seeds

 For a complete list, check out this guide on the top food sources of collagen.

 Perfect Keto Collagen

 To get started, add a scoop to your morning or mid-day drink –it’s especially good in coffee — for an extra boost of amino acids.
-If you’re interested in boosting your muscle mass you can also consume it before, during or after your workout for an energy boost and to speed up recovery.
+If you’re interested in boosting your muscle mass you can also consume it before, during, or after your workout for help with muscle synthesis and recovery.

 - Protect your brain